 For many in the northern hemisphere, January can be solum month, the exciting buzz of Christmas reached its crescendo and now all that lies ahead is three months of cold weather.
 Sure, we could hit the slopes and go snowboarding, but it’s expensive and generally only lasts a week.
 The nights are dark, the mornings are dark, hell, in the UK even the afternoons are dark.
 I don’t know if January is a common month for suicide but it wouldn’t surprise me.
 With this dark thought in mind, I think it’s time to talk about the happiest games on the Xbox One.
-With the recent release of We Happy Few lets start there.
+With the recent release of We Happy Few let’s start there.

 We Happy Few

 This might not be a happy game per se but the concept is still pretty intriguing.
-Set in an alternative 1960’s England, residents walk around with white painted faces all drugged up on ‘Joy’, a drug that keeps the populace under control.
+Set in an alternative 1960s England, residents walk around with white-painted faces all drugged up on ‘Joy’, a drug that keeps the populace under control.
 You play a ‘Downer’, one of a small splinter group who has refused to take the drug.
-However, the warped, crazy looking inhabitants do not take kindly to downers and you must pretend to be happy in order to scavenge for supplies and complete missions.
+However, the warped, crazy-looking inhabitants do not take kindly to downers and you must pretend to be happy in order to scavenge for supplies and complete missions.
 So if you are not happy in real life then this might give you some pointers on how to at least act it.

-When a happy looking unicorn is training you to fireballs in the air to clear a stage, it’s hard not to smile.
+When a happy-looking unicorn is training you to fireballs in the air to clear a stage, it’s hard not to smile.
 The colours are bright and the game is bursting with positive energy.
 The tension comes when there is only one block left and once said block is hit, the ensuing celebration is well worth it.
 The game can be both simple and challenging depending on your goal and progression is simple and rewarding.